juanfonsecasolis-automation/gitTaylorCourse-gl/README.md

 # gitTaylorCourse-gl
-Repository for uploading the assignments of the course https://gorillalogic.udemy.com/course/git-going-fast 2021 Juan Fonseca.
+2021 Juan Fonseca.
+Repository for uploading the assignments of the course https://gorillalogic.udemy.com/course/git-going-fast.

 ## 1 Pre-requisites
 ```